BSc (Hons) Nursing (Nursing Associate Pathway) (Mental Health)

 50% of your studies will be spent across hospital and community settings, working alongside qualified assessors and supervisors.
 You will experience the realities of 24-hour service provision working night shifts and weekends.
 You may also have the opportunity to go on an international placement.

-You will demonstrate how the required NMC proficiencies commensurate with your stage of learning and development in year two in relation to your chosen field of practice and interprofessional practice (NMC part 2 progression).
-This will include developing skills in looking outwards from one's own profession to consider relationships with other professionals/nonprofessional people and the impact this has on care delivery.
+You will demonstrate the required NMC proficiencies in relation to your stage of learning and development in year two with Adult Nursing and interprofessional practice (NMC part 2 progression).
+This will include developing skills in looking outwards from one’s own profession to consider relationships with other professional/non-professional people and the impact this has on care delivery.

 You will develop the knowledge, skills and professional attitudes to facilitate the critical, systematic and contemporary application of the evidence base required to demonstrate autonomous nursing practice.
 This will be achieved through the delivery of a blended learning approach by way of seminars, masterclasses, action learning sets, practice and guided independent study.
 A feature of this module will be that some of the master classes will be delivered by specialist clinicians focusing upon quality, safety and personalised care across health and social care.